Interview Query

 Overview

-SQL questions popup in Google data science interviews all the time.
-And if you’ve got an interview coming up, you might be wondering: How can I prepare for SQL interviews at Google?
+SQL questions pop up in Google data science interviews all the time.
+And if you’ve got an interview, you might wonder: How can I prepare for SQL interviews at Google?

-First, you’ll want to be ready to answer any definition-based SQL questions, like “what is a join?”
+First, you’ll want to be ready to answer any definition-based SQL questions, like “What is a join?”
 Basic questions test your competency level with SQL, and they’re often asked early in the interview process.
-More importantly, though, in Google SQL interviews, you’ll likely be asked SQL business-focused questions, e.g. writing SQL queries around customer data.
+More importantly, though, you’ll likely be asked SQL business-focused questions in Google SQL interviews, e.g., writing SQL queries around customer data.

 Today, we’re looking specifically at the SQL portion of Google interviews.
-We cover: What you need to know, how SQL questions align to various Google roles, and SQL practice problems you can use to prep.
+We cover what you need to know about Google SQL interview questions, how they align with various Google roles, and SQL practice problems to help you prep.

 Google Interview Process